scaledown-team/blog/_posts/2022-01-01-learning-tinyml-is-hard.md

 ---
 layout: post
 title:  "Learning TinyML is Hard.
-Here is what ScaleDown is trying to do about it."
+Here is what ScaleDown is trying to do about it"
 author: soham
 categories: [ education ]
-image: assets/images/learning-tinyml/cover.jpg
+image: assets/images/learning_tinyml/scaledown-blogs.png
 tags: [ featured, sticky ]
 ---
 A few days ago, we announced that our [project received the No Starch Press Foundation grant](/_posts/2021-12-21-nspf.md).
 Their decision has given us the motivation to continue working on this project and the confidence that our goal to make TinyML education easier is a challenge that is worth pursuing and an important contribution to the FOSS community.